 Qcard helps families delegate and track tasks together while survivors learn to regain their independence.

 Serg has given many presentations about his product and his story.
-He has spoken at the Ontario Brain Injury Associations Conference, Hamilton Health Sciences ABI Conference, University of Toronto department of Rehabilitation Science and Occupational Therapy, and The District School Board of Niagara's International Conference.
+He has spoken at the Brain Injury Canada Conference, Ontario Brain Injury Associations Conference, Hamilton Health Sciences ABI Conference, University of Toronto department of Rehabilitation Science and Occupational Therapy, and The District School Board of Niagara's International Conference.

 The success of Qcard can be attributed to his first-hand experience as a brain injury survivor.
 His knowledge of the challenges TBI survivors struggle with has allowed him to create an exceptional memory tool, that he too, can rely on daily.